T.rex gets Christmas jumper at Natural History Museum in London

 Director Snahal Patel said the latest design was the company's biggest job yet and took staff 100 hours to complete.

 "We've never done anything like this.
-My dad's never done anything like this and he's been in this business for 35-40 years," said Mr Patel.
+My dad's never done anything like this and he's been in this business for 35 to 40 years," Mr Patel said.

 "It's probably the biggest thing we've made and going forward into the future there are other big projects planned."

-The jumper is 12 times heavier than a regular jumper and human-sized versions are also available to buy from the museum shop to help fund the venue's work,
+The jumper is 12 times heavier than a regular jumper and human-sized versions are also available to buy from the museum shop to help fund the venue's work.

 Carla Treasure, from the attraction, said they wanted to do something fun to encourage people back after a tough year.